michael2012z/BitBible/markdown/JPS/files/Josh.md

 25. And Joshua said: 'Why hast thou troubled us?
 HaShem shall trouble thee this day.'
 And all Israel stoned him with stones; and they burned them with fire, and stoned them with stones.

 26. And they raised over him a great heap of stones, unto this day; and HaShem turned from the fierceness of His anger.
-Wherefore the name of that place was called The valley of Achor,That is, Troubling. unto this day.
+Wherefore the name of that place was called The valley of Achor,

 ## Joshua 8